Port Douglas Australia

 Port Douglas restaurants are one of the key ingredients to making this boutique seaside town the ultimate holiday destination.
 The dining choices on offer reflect the diversity of the destination, with everything from sumptuous five star restaurants to casual cafes and friendly local bars.

 In this way, Port Douglas restaurants cater to every kind of traveller and all budgets.
-Thala Beach Lodge’s Osprey’s Restaurant is considered a destination in itself.
+Thala Beach Nature Reserve’s Osprey’s Restaurant is considered a destination in itself.
 One of the most renowned is the world-class Nautilus Restaurant.
 Accessed by a secluded pathway from the main street, the beautiful palm tree canopied restaurant creates a unique outdoor dining experience to accompany its five star food and service.

 The Salsa Bar and Grill is also one of the most well-known Port Douglas restaurants, set in a traditional weatherboard Queenslander with great local food with an emphasis on seafood.
 Finz also specialises in seafood, with fresh produce caught locally, whereas the Zinc Bar & Restaurant offers a modern twist of fine dining.

-For those who want to get out of town, the views from Osprey’s tree top restaurant at Thala Beach Lodge are spectacularly panoramic, looking over the surrounding forest beyond to the Coral Sea.
+For those who want to get out of town, the views from Osprey’s tree top restaurant at Thala Beach Nature Reserve are spectacularly panoramic, looking over the surrounding forest beyond to the Coral Sea.
 Enjoy the view of the sun setting while dining on creative, seasonal modern Australian cuisine with friendly five star service and complimentary valet parking.

 Not all the good Port Douglas restaurants are top end affairs; casual dining and cafes are plentiful.
 Again, in Macrossan Street they are plentiful.
 Naturally, fish and chips are on the menu at a variety of venues including On the Inlet, built on the water over Dickson Inlet, 3 Nineteen, located on the Wharf and 4 Mile Takeaway on Barrier Street.